chrysaliswoon/catris-game/README.md

 When I was coding out the project, I made it a habit to comment on my codes frequently as I was still learning and I tend to forget certain concepts or code blocks which I have done or used before.
 This also meant that I also committed to GitHub frequently to log all of the changes to the project so I can retrieve an older version if necessary.

+As Tetris is a classic game which existed for quite a while, this meant that there might have been certain standards in terms of how the Tetris was formed, and how the Tetrominoes behaved.

+According to the current Tetris guidelines, the standard for how Tetrominoes behave is known as the [Super Rotation System (SRS)](https://tetris.fandom.com/wiki/SRS)

 I also created notes and made a series of Medium articles which will give you insight into how I created the game:

 **Part 1 (Planning):** https://medium.com/@chrysaliswoon/combining-html-css-js-tetris-project-part-i-planning-cbe524c97a63